AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 title: User Guide
 ---

-DevPlan Pro is a **desktop app for managing projects, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, DevPlan Pro can get your project management tasks done faster than traditional GUI apps.
+# DevPlan Pro User Guide

+Welcome to the user guide for our CLI-based project management application!
+This tool is designed to streamline your project organization and task management, all from the command line interface.
+With a range of features tailored to enhance efficiency and collaboration, you can easily create, update, and monitor your projects and tasks.

 ## Table of Contents